zzhewei/claude-code-for-gitlab/README.md

 ```

 This applies to all sensitive values including API keys, access tokens, and credentials.
-We also reccomend that you always use short-lived tokens when possible
+We also recommend that you always use short-lived tokens when possible

 ## License